brianom95/brianom95.github.io/_posts/2015-02-09-aconcagua.md

 ## Day 4
 #### Rest Day at Plaza de Mulas (4,370m)

 After a buffet breakfast (base camp is great), we did a short hike to a frozen lake surrounded by penitentes.
-The strong wind ruined all my videos, but it was very cool.
+The strong wind made it tough to video, but it was very cool.
 I could feel my appetite fading, but forced myself to eat.
 Most people lose weight on Aconcagua, but I was determined not to.
 You need that energy.

 Plaza de Mulas feels like a small mountain village.
 The main INKA dome tent had books, games, a café and WiFi.
 Charging phones was free but charging anything else cost $10.
 Luckily no one ever noticed it was my powerbank charging inside my phone case.
+There's outdoor seating, a foosball table, and a giant condor statue where I would watch the sunset over the peak each night.

 <p align="center" width="100%">
     <img width="300" src="/images/aconcagua4.jpeg">